tsabunkar/understanding-electron-basic-v.2/README.md

 default session is also attached to each browser window as we create

 Session is resposnible for cookies, local storage and web sql, etc

+---

+accelerator- Are global shortcuts key boards button which user can press -> ctrl + A, shift + Z, etc

+---